WorkingCodePod/workingcode/src/episodes/058-do-10x-developers-exist.md

 Also, is [TJ Holowaychuk][tj-holowaychuk] even a real person?
 Or, is he an artificial persona concocted by a consortium of elite programmers who were keen to show the world what a 10x Developer might look like?
 We may never know!

 Follow the show and be sure to [join the discussion on Discord][working-code-discord]!
-Our website is [workingcode.dev][working-code] and we're [@workingcode.dev on Bluesky][bsky].
+Our website is [workingcode.dev][working-code] and we're [@workingcode.dev on Bluesky](https://bsky.app/profile/workingcode.dev).
 New episodes drop weekly on Wednesday.

 And, if you're **feeling the love**, [support us on Patreon][working-code-patreon].